rebeccatraceyt/bake-it-til-you-make-it/README.md

      - The developer researched the possibilities of this feature, and know it is possible using the `pdfkit` library import but they held off from implementing it in this release in order to further develop their skills to be able to implement the feature properly.
 A simplified version could have been implemented but it would not be to the standard the developer would like.

 - **Image Upload**
-     - A feature that would allow the user to upload a file image rather than using an image url.
+     - A feature that would allow the user to upload a file image, rather than using an image url, avoiding the issues they encountered in the validation stages.
      - It was on the suggestion of the Code Institute Student Care team that the developer did not implement this feature in this release.

 - **Image Processing**